Elementary charge: Fractional elementary charge

-Quantum of charge

-All known elementary particles, including quarks, have charges that are integer multiples of 1/3 e.
-Therefore, the "quantum of charge" is 1/3 e.
-In this case, one says that the "elementary charge" is three times as large as the "quantum of charge".

-On the other hand, all isolatable particles have charges that are integer multiples of e.
-(Quarks cannot be isolated: they exist only in collective states like protons that have total charges that are integer multiples of e.)
-Therefore, the "quantum of charge" is e, with the proviso that quarks are not to be included.
-In this case, "elementary charge" would be synonymous with the "quantum of charge".

-In fact, both terminologies are used.
-For this reason, phrases like "the quantum of charge" or "the indivisible unit of charge" can be ambiguous unless further specification is given.
-On the other hand, the term "elementary charge" is unambiguous: it refers to a quantity of charge equal to that of a proton.

 Lack of fractional charges

 Paul Dirac argued in 1931 that if magnetic monopoles exist, then electric charge must be quantized; however, it is unknown whether magnetic monopoles actually exist.
-It is currently unknown why isolatable particles are restricted to integer charges; much of the string theory landscape appears to admit fractional charges.
+It is currently not known why isolatable particles are restricted to integer charges; much of the string theory landscape appears to admit fractional charges.

 Experimental measurements of the elementary charge

-The elementary charge is exactly defined since 20 May 2019 by the International System of Units.
+The elementary charge as expressed in SI units is exactly defined since 20 May 2019 by the International System of Units.
 Prior to this change, the elementary charge was a measured quantity whose magnitude was determined experimentally.
 This section summarizes these historical experimental measurements.